Shrike - Hardware Overview¶

 The Board also has Header for 3.3V and 5V Power Rails for powering external peripherals.

-The Shrike Board has a PMOD connector for connecting to various peripherals,the PMOD connector is 3.3 V Compatible
+The Shrike Board has a PMOD connector for connecting to various peripherals, the PMOD connector is 3.3 V Compatible

-All the pins on shrike are 3.3 V compatible supplying anything more than that will result in damage to IC’s on board which are beyond repair.
+Note: All the pins on shrike are 3.3 V compatible supplying anything more than that will result in damage to IC’s on board which are beyond repair.

-Type C Port¶
+Type C Port

-The Board has a USB type C connector for both programming and power.
 Connect the board to a host PC using a type c cable and you are good to go.

-User LED’s¶
+User LED’s

 The board has two user LED’s one for the RP2350/RP2040 and one for the FPGA.
 The LED’s are connected to GPIO pins of the respective chips.
-The RP2350/RP2040 LED is connected to GPIO 04 and the FPGA LED is connected to GPIO 16.

 The LED’s are active high meaning that when the GPIO pin is set to high the LED will turn on and when the GPIO pin is set to low the LED will turn off.